 Our campus in West Texas is located in a beautiful section of the Chihuahuan Desert 10 miles from the boundary of Big Bend National Park and just over an hour from the arts hub of Marfa, TX.
-To keep up to date on events and programs, sign up for our Newsletter and follow us on Instagram and Facebook.
+We host a range of programs from a one day open houses, to week long workshops, and the multi-week student volunteer residency.

 Program Overview